westonstearns/for_loop_intro/chapter1.md

               incorrect_msg = "The `print` function is not correct.
 Look at the instructions for help!")

 test_error(incorrect_msg = "Fill in the blank spaces with R code.
-Follow the example in the instrucitons and simply add the desired text and a year") success_msg("Good work!")
+Follow the example in the instructions and simply add the desired text and a year") success_msg("Good work!")
 ```